COVID-19 Important Information

 Additionally, we are suspending visiting hours for hospital patients during this outbreak.

-All of our specialty services will be rescheduling routine appointments and seeing emergent patients only.
-Clients with scheduled emergent appointments will be contacted 24 hours before their appointment and asked the same screening questions regarding their exposure to COVID-19.
+Clients with scheduled appointments will be contacted 24 hours before their appointment and asked the same screening questions regarding their exposure to COVID-19.
 If a client answers “yes” to any of the above questions, another individual must bring their pet to the appointment.

-For all clients who answer “no” to our screening questions, scheduled emergent visits or true emergency visits, we are still prioritizing limited contact for all visit types and clients will be encouraged to complete their appointment from their car, following the same protocols above.
+For all clients who answer “no” to our screening questions, we are still prioritizing limited contact, and appointments will be done curbside, following the same protocols above.

 We understand this is a challenging time and the details outlined above are inconvenient, but please remember we are all in this together and truly believe, during this time of global emergency, our actions will impact the spread of COVID-19.